Skip to content

 • GPU metrics: utilization, memory (used/free/total/reserved), temperature, power, clock speeds, PCIe and NVLink throughput/utilization/errors, ECC errors, and XID error events.

 The Graphsignal profiler runs as a sidecar process — never co-located with CUDA.
-The CUPTI injection library (libgscuptiprof.so) is loaded into the workload process by the CUDA driver at first CUDA call, records activity into shared memory, and the sidecar drains and processes it externally.
-NVML is queried directly by the sidecar.
+It collects CUDA kernel activity via CUPTI from the workload and processes it externally in the sidecar.
+GPU metrics are collected via NVML by the sidecar.

 Set GRAPHSIGNAL_API_KEY and wrap your launch command with graphsignal-run: